rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 In the mouse layer:
 - JKL activates the navigation layer.

-In all layers but the base:
+In all layers but the base and maintenance:
+- UIO swap hands for one shot.
+- JKL return to the previous layer.

+In the lower and raise layers:
-- WER or UIO swap hands for one shot.
+- WER swap hands for one shot.
-- SDF or JKL return to the previous layer.
+- SDF return to the previous layer.

 ## Tap Dance